Decent Weekend. Bright-Warming Trend…

 Wednesday:

-A cool front will slowly move into the region on Monday.
-Showers are likely.
+A cool front will approach the region tonight.
+Scattered showers are possible.

 Stay tuned.